mehulagg/gitlab/doc/ci/docker/using_docker_images.md

 In most cases it affects the job, but there may be situations when the job still succeeds even if that warning was printed.
 For example:

-- The service was started a little after the warning was raised, and the job is not using the linked service from the beginning.
+- The service was started shortly after the warning was raised, and the job is not using the linked service from the beginning.
 In that case, when the job needed to access the service, it may have been already there waiting for connections.